May 13, 2021 Namiko

 Many would agree in saying that another evolution in agile testing is that testers are no longer a separate unit and no more hatred between the Dev and QA departments.
-In another words, testers are officially part of the agile development team and though they play different roles, everyone on the integral team is responsible for testing.
-Yet, 40% of our client teams have semi-independent testing teams - they are test specialists, but they work closely with developers throughout the software development cycle in which our test experts sometime participate in to lend extra hands.
+In other words, testers are officially part of the agile development team and though they play different roles, everyone on the integral team is responsible for testing.
+Yet, 40% of our client teams have semi-independent testing teams – they are test specialists, but they work closely with developers throughout the software development cycle in which our test experts sometimes participate to lend extra hands.

 Q5: How do we keep up?

 It depends on the skillsets of developers on the team, but agile test cycles can also feature automation and a small fraction of testing involving end users.
-This way, it saves us time and money, allowing full-functioning agile team to keep up with the development pace.
+This way, it saves us time and money, allowing a full-functioning agile team to keep up with the development pace.

-Our head of development always remind us, “to treat bugs in new features and regressions in existing features differently”.
-If a bug surfaces during development, take the time to understand the mistake, take user scenario into consideration, fix it, and move items out of the debugging pipeline.
-If a regression that something worked before but doesn't anymore, then it's likely to reappear, in this write scripts (automate it) to protect against that recurring regression in the future.
+Our head of development always reminds us, “to treat bugs in new features and regressions in existing features differently”.
+If a bug surfaces during development, take the time to understand the mistake, take the user scenario into consideration, fix it, and move items out of the debugging pipeline.
+If a regression that something worked before but doesn’t anymore, then it’s likely to reappear, in this write scripts (automate it) to protect against that recurring regression in the future.

 Please read on...

-Please come back and read our second chapter of Agile Testing and Real Life Interpretations.
+Please come back and read our second chapter of Agile Testing and Real-Life Interpretations.

 And don’t forget to follow us at https://medium.com/@shiftasia